How to create interactive customer experiences

 AMP for email

-AMP for email is a powerful tool that allows you to build web-like experiences in email.
+AMP for email is a powerful tool that revolutionizes customer experience by allowing you to build web-like experiences right in their inbox.
 It allows readers to interact with your email and choose their own path.

-It’s a great tool for when you want to showcase a number of your features or product but want to drive users to complete a specific goal.
-Using an AMP-powered carousel feature, email recipients can flick through your highlighted products of campaign photographs before clicking on your email’s main CTA such as a ‘register your interest’ button.
+This innovative feature is an excellent asset when it comes to showcasing various aspects of your brand, products, or services.
+While offering captivating and personalized customer experiences, you can also guide users towards accomplishing a specific goal.
+However, you also want to drive users to complete a specific goal.
+Using an AMP-powered carousel feature, email recipients can flick through your highlighted products or campaign photographs before clicking on your email’s main CTA.
+For example, a ‘register your interest’ button.

 Similarly, customers can discover their own pathways by choosing what content they’d like to see in your email campaign.
-You can later use these insights to deliver a more personalized experience throughout the rest of their journey.
+You can later use these insights to deliver a more personalized experience throughout their journey.

 GIFs and videos